libremfg/rhize-docs/content/how-to/bpmn/trigger-workflow.md

 It can use any data from the {{< abbr "process variable context" >}}, including variables added on the fly.
 Its format can use JSON or JSONata.

-Functionally, only the last value of the `CustomResponse` is returned to the client that sent the response.
+Functionally, only the last value of the `customResponse` is returned to the client that sent the response.
 However, you can use conditional branches and different end nodes to add error handling.

 For example, this workflow returns `Workflow ran correctly` if the call variables include the message `CORRECT` and an error message in all other cases.